Biological Concepts (11722.1)

 For support in this unit, please contact the convener at any time on firstname.lastname@example.org

-It is a requirement of this unit that you participate in at least 10 out of 12 weekly workshops (equivalent to 80%) and 9 out of 11 weekly practical sessions (equivalent to 80%).
+It is a requirement of this unit that you participate in at least 10 out of 12 weekly workshops and 6 out of 8 face-to-face practical sessions.
 If you are unable to attend your allocated workshop or practical session, please contact the unit convener to arrange attendance at another session.
 A medical certificate, or other supporting documentation, is required when a student is unable to participate in either a workshop or a practical session, or both, in any given week.

 Required IT skills